westonkd/aircana/README.md

 ## Key Concepts

+### Plugins

+Aircana creates Claude Code plugins - portable, distributable packages that extend Claude Code with custom functionality.
+Each plugin includes:
+- **Manifest**: Metadata describing the plugin (name, version, author, etc.)
+- **Agents**: Specialized domain experts
+- **Commands**: Custom slash commands
+- **Hooks**: Event-driven automation

+Plugins can be shared with teams or published to plugin marketplaces for broader distribution.

-### Subagents
+### Specialized Agents

-Subagents are domain-specific agents to whom the primary Claude Code agent can delegate tasks and questions.
+Agents are domain-specific experts to whom Claude Code can delegate tasks and questions.
+Each agent has:

-Each subagent has its own context window.
-Effectively using subagents can keep the main context window and per-agent context windows smaller for longer, leading to much more usable results and reducing the need to remind agents of core principles and tasks.
+- **Dedicated context window**: Prevents context pollution and maintains focus
+- **Knowledge base**: Access to curated domain-specific documentation
+- **Custom configuration**: Model, color, and behavior settings

-Claude Code can also run subagents in parallel.
-A "swarm" of appropriately designed subagents can expedite planning and execution tasks while considering a broader context.
+Claude Code can run agents in parallel, creating a "swarm" of experts that can expedite planning and execution while considering broader context.

-Aircana allows easy generation of subagents and binds each to an agent-specific knowledge base with documents from Confluence or websites.

 ### Knowledge Bases

-Aircana provides each subagent access to a human-curated knowledge base.
-This access enables Aircana-managed subagents to yield more relevant results, minimizing back-and-forth between the human operator and the agent.
+Aircana provides each agent with a human-curated knowledge base stored within the plugin structure.
+This enables agents to:

-After initial agent creation, Aircana supports refreshing agents' knowledge bases with the latest versions of each source.
+- Access domain-specific documentation automatically
+- Stay up-to-date with refreshable sources
+- Provide more relevant responses with less back-and-forth

+Knowledge bases support multiple source types and can be refreshed to pull the latest content.

 #### Confluence